 An advanced degree in the areas noted.

-Facility Professional Management Qualification and demonstrated understanding of DOE Orders, National Laboratory work controls, safety and environmental, and project management processes.
+Facility Professional Management Qualification and demonstrate understanding of DOE Orders, National Laboratory work controls, safety and environmental, and project management processes.

 Full-time, M-F, exempt (monthly paid) from overtime pay.